EDGENortheastern/installation-party/README.md

 ![Launch Notebooks Screen](launch-notebooks.png)

-You need to sign in using your email address
+You need to sign in using your email address.

 Once signed in you can start writing Python commands in the cloud.

 Step 3.
 Once the installer is downloaded, go to your downloads folder and click on **“Anaconda3-2023.09-0-Windows-x86_64.exe”**

 Step 4.
-Follow the instructions to complete the installation process Step 5.
-Anaconda will start automatically, or you can start Anaconda from your Start Mmenu Step 6.
-You can update Anaconda to the latest version, or you can choose to do it later Step 7.
+Follow the instructions to complete the installation process

+Step 5.
+Anaconda will start automatically, or you can start Anaconda from your Start Mmenu

+Step 6.
+You can update Anaconda to the latest version, or you can choose to do it later

+Step 7.
 Scroll down to the launch of Jupyter Notebook as shown below